christofs/doaj/doaj-apcs.md

 * maximum: 7938 EUR
 * standard deviation: 622 EUR

+Because more than 50% of the journals do not have an APC, the median is 0 EUR!
+And even in DOAJ data, some journals charge more than 7000 EUR!

 And for only those 4932 journals with a non-zero APC:

 * minimum: 0.01 EUR